folio-org/folio-install/alternative-install/kubernetes-rancher/TAMU/readme.md

 db-config-modules (postgres-modules-q4 namespace)<br/>
 db-config-okapi (postgres-okapi-q4 namespace)<br/>

-7) Deploy crunchy-postgres Workload *Stateful set* via Helm Package, edit the Workload to tweak environment variables for use with Folio - with db-config Secret
+7) Deploy two crunchy-postgres Workload *Stateful sets* via Helm Chart, one each to postgres-okapi-q4 and postgres-modules-q4 namespaces.
+You will then have one Postgres database for Okapi, and the other for Folio storage modules.
+Edit each Postgres Workload to tweak the environment variables for use with Okapi and Folio modules - using the corresponding db-config-okapi and db-config-modules Secrets.
 8) Add Record under Service Discovery, named pg-folio, as type *Selector* with Label/Value: *statefulset.kubernetes.io/pod-name = pgset-0*
 9) Deploy create-db Workload *Job* - built from our custom Docker container with DB init scripts - with db-connect Secret
 10) Deploy Okapi Workload *Scalable deployment* of 1 and InitDB environment variable set to true - built from our custom Docker container - with db-connect-okapi Secret